RM Results is now known as RM > find out more

 * Black, P., & Wiliam, D. (2010).
 Inside the Black Box: Raising Standards through Classroom Assessment.
 Phi Delta Kappan, 92(1), 81–90. https://doi.org/10.1177/003172171009200119.

-Teaching and learning is constantly evolving.
-Educational reform, changes in Governments and new research can mean that what is considered best practice one year can soon become out-of-date and quickly replaced.
+Teaching and learning are constantly evolving.
+Educational reform, changes in Governments and new research and technology can mean that what is considered best practice one year can soon become out-of-date and quickly replaced.

 It is also vital to adapt to keep staff and students satisfied.
 E-marking allows you to innovate in different areas.